Iowa Community Foundations Initiative

 In January 2017, ICoF received a $20,000 grant from the United Philanthropy Forum and the Fund for Shared Insight to launch a Foundation Openness Cohort.
 An additional $10,000 grant was received in January 2018 to continue the work.

-There are 20 cohort members participating, representing 17 ICoF member organizations.
-The cohort is exploring user experience theory and applying those principals to funder-grantee relationships in the philanthropic sector.
-We are partnering with Visual Logic Group and a team of consultants from See What I Mean Consulting on this project.
-Please contact Kari for more information.
+Twenty cohort members participated, representing 17 ICoF member organizations.
+The cohort explored user experience theory and applying those principals to funder-grantee relationships in the philanthropic sector.
+We partnered with Visual Logic Group and a team of consultants from See What I Mean Consulting on this project.
+Read the Foundation Openness Cohort Report published in April 2019.

-A special thanks to this year’s cohort sponsors the Alliant Energy Foundation and the Martha-Ellen Tye Foundation!
+A special thanks to cohort sponsors, the Alliant Energy Foundation and the Martha-Ellen Tye Foundation!

 Iowa Campaign for Grade-Level Reading Network

 In 2014, ICoF launched a statewide funder coalition on the Campaign for Grade-Level Reading (GLR Campaign) for Iowa funders interested in bringing the Campaign into their local communities.
 This three-year, grant-funded project, was designed to build off a co-funding investigation project in which members of the ICoF Education Funders Network selected the GLR Campaign as their focus area for collaborative work.
 Click here to read the ICoF Education Funders Network Report.

 At the end of the three-year project in June 2017, we achieved our goal of doubling the number of GLR Campaign communities in Iowa from six to twelve – ultimately leading to improved grade-level reading proficiency scores among low-income students in those communities.